RedisTimeSeries/RedisTimeSeries/docs/commands/ts.madd.md

 <details open>
 <summary><code>timestamp</code></summary>

-is UNIX time (integer, in milliseconds) specifying the sample timestamp or `*` to set the sample timestamp to the UNIX time of the server's clock.
+is Unix time (integer, in milliseconds) specifying the sample timestamp or `*` to set the sample timestamp to the Unix time of the server's clock.

-UNIX time is the number of milliseconds that have elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch, without adjustments made due to leap seconds.
+Unix time is the number of milliseconds that have elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch, without adjustments made due to leap seconds.
 </details>

 <details open>